rofra/karotz-openkarotz-websources-installer/README.md

 This work is based on latest Openkarotz Sources directly got from karotz filesystem, combined with a home installation script.

+This is a FORK of official OpenKarotz Sources.

 ## How does it work ?
 Automatically Installer OpenKarotz Web Application from Bash Script (no USB install) from local sources.